 1. The Collegium Fridericianum

 A great many of Kant’s students had received their preparatory schooling in Königsberg.
 Goldbeck claimed that at least half of the Prussian students attending the university and a large number of the others (especially Pomeranian, Livland, Curland, Russian, and Polish) had previously attended one of the Königsberg Latin schools [Goldbeck 1782, iv].
 What follows are very brief descriptions of these schools and related institutions.
+(1)-(5) are Gymnasia, sending their students on to a university.

 The Collegium Fridericianum served as a model Latin school in Königsberg and all of Prussia during the 18th century.
 It is also of particular interest because Immanuel Kant spent eight years here as a student, from the age of eight until sixteen, when he entered the university.
 (See a table displaying Kant’s classes at the Collegium Fridericianum, along with a fuller discussion of the subjects offered at the school.)
 A much more detailed history and description of the school can be found in Klemme (especially in the reprinted report of the school, published in 1741 by its current inspector, Christian Schiffert).